I Used Anger to Get Respect — Until It Started Costing Me Love

 Not because I intended to harm.

-But because anger was the best way I knew to make the overwhelm stop.
+But because anger was the fastest way my system knew how to stop the overwhelm.

 The problem wasn’t that my anger existed.